-- 7.1 The Council will make available copies of the following for six years after a meeting: - the minutes of the meeting or records of decisions taken, together with reasons, excluding any part of the minutes of proceedings when the meeting was not open to the public or which disclose exempt or confidential information; - (b) a summary of any proceedings not open to the public where the minutes open to inspection would not provide a reasonably fair and coherent record; - (c) the agenda for the meeting; and - (d) reports relating to items when the meeting was open to the public. - 7.2 Where a vote is taken the minutes will record the number of votes for and against and abstentions will be recorded.
+The Council will make available copies of the following for six years after a meeting:

+- (a) the minutes of the meeting or records of decisions taken, together with reasons, excluding any part of the minutes of proceedings when the meeting was not open to the public or which disclose exempt or confidential information.
+Where a vote is taken, the Minutes will record the number of votes for and against and abstentions will also be recorded: - (b) a summary of any proceedings not open to the public where the minutes open to inspection would not provide a reasonably fair and coherent record; - (c) the agenda for the meeting; and - (d) reports relating to items when the meeting was open to the public.